 A private trust is not eligible for benefits under Section 11.
 Only public religious or charitable trusts qualify for the same.

-Ans: One can claim depreciation under Section 11 of Income Tax Act.
+Ans: One can claim depreciation under Section 11 of the Income Tax Act.
 There are no limitations or any deductions that fall under depreciation.
-Note that depreciation is not applicable if the acquired asset falls under application of income.
+Note that depreciation is not applicable if the acquired asset falls under the application of income.

 Ans: As per Section 11 (2), you can accumulate beyond 15% of your income.
 Keep in mind that the maximum permissible time for such accumulations is 5 years.
 This means that you cannot keep income beyond 15% accumulated for more than 5 years.